-Principal decision (continued) Long-term impact (continued) Stakeholder considerations and engagement (continued) The Board continued with the implementation of a zero discount policy.
-Through the implementation of this policy, the Company will seek to ensure that the shares trade close to NAV where possible.
-In April 2021 the Board announced the decision to implement a zero discount policy to manage the discount, or premium, to NAV.
-The Board believes that it is important for Shareholders to be able to benefit appropriately from the Company's investment objective which is to generate a regular and attractive level of income with low asset value volatility.
-The Company therefore seeks to ensure that the Ordinary Shares trade close to NAV in normal market conditions through a combination of Ordinary Share buybacks and the issue of new Ordinary Shares, or resale of Ordinary Shares held in treasury, where demand exceeds supply.
-To implement the zero discount policy, the Company has repurchased Ordinary Shares from time to time, with 3.8 million Ordinary Shares currently held in treasury as a result and available to be resold into the market.
-Since the introduction of the zero discount policy the Shares have also traded at times at a premium to NAV per Share and the Company has been able to sell from treasury 3.1 million Shares to satisfy market demand.
-The Company renewed the agreement for a revolving credit facility of £25 million with State Street Bank International GmbH.
+Principal decision (continued) Long-term impact (continued) Stakeholder considerations and engagement (continued) The Company renewed the agreement for a revolving credit facility of £25 million with State Street Bank International GmbH.
 In line with its approach to balance sheet management, the Company has renewed its agreement for a one-year multicurrency revolving credit facility of £25 million.
 The Board regularly reviews the Company's cash position and commitments taking into consideration the impact on Shareholders.
-The facility is used to support the long-term growth of the Company and in particular to fund investments.
-The facility increases the Company's net liquid resources available for future deployment, including dividend payments to Shareholders and any repurchase of the Company's issued share capital.
 The terms of the credit facility with State Street Bank International GmbH contain covenants with which the Company is regularly required to confirm to State Street Bank International GmbH that it has remained compliant.
-As at the year end, the Company's drawings stood at £nil (2022: £7m).
+As at the year end, the Company's drawings stood at £nil (2023: nil).